Ritika-Bhambri/docling-exploration/README.md

   - The output file is very small and lightweight (18 KB).
   - It has clean text and structure with minimal noise as it removes visual clutter that doesn't add value to text-based RAG systems which means that content of this format is easy to chunk.
   - This format is useful for text-based RAG systems that involve searching over documents and question answering.

+**For Milestone 2, the RAG vector database stores text embeddings.
+Base64 image data embedded in HTML produces chunks containing hundreds of characters of encoded pixel data that carry no semantic meaning for a text embedding model.
+These chunks inflate the vector database size and degrade retrieval quality by adding noise to the embedding space.
+Placeholder mode is 64x smaller, has same text content.
+It the correct choice for Milestone 2's text-based RAG pipeline.
+The only scenario where embedded mode can be appropriate is a future multimodal extension of the system where a vision model processes packaging diagrams or workflow images alongside text.**

 ## Table Structure Experiments